everycure-org/matrix/docs/src/onboarding/kedro_extensions.md

+This page provides an overview of a few advanced Kedro features and customizations we've implemented in our project.

 ## Dataset transcoding

 Our pipeline uses Spark and Pandas interchangeably.
 To avoid having to manually convert datasets from one type into another, Kedro supports [dataset transcoding](https://github.com/kedro-org/kedro-training/blob/master/training_docs/12_transcoding.md).